Dynamic Electromagnetic Navigation

 \section{Introduction}

-Remote magnetic manipulation - often referred to as magnetic actuation - describes the use of magnetic fields to exert wireless control over the spatial orientation and positioning of magnetic objects \cite{petruska2020magMethodsRobot}.
+\IEEEPARstart{M}{agnetic} navigation - often referred to as magnetic actuation - describes the use of magnetic fields to exert wireless control over the spatial orientation and positioning of magnetic objects \cite{petruska2020magMethodsRobot}.
 These objects can vary considerably in size, spanning scales from nanometers to centimeters.
 There is considerable promise in utilizing this technology for advanced medical applications \cite{zhao2022tele_mag}, \cite{hongsoo2020vascular}.
 This includes the deployment of biocompatible micro- and nanorobots for targeted drug delivery and magnetic continuum robots, such as catheters and guidewires, for minimally invasive surgeries \cite{gao2017micronano}, \cite{zhao2019ferromagSCR}.

-A system that is used to control a magnetic object in space is often referred to as a magnetic manipulation system.
-Magnetic manipulation systems can be broadly categorized into systems that rely on the motion of permanent magnets and systems that generate magnetic fields using a set of electromagnets, so-called electro-Magnetic Navigation Systems (eMNSs).
+A system that is used to control a magnetic object in space is often referred to as a magnetic navigation system.
+Magnetic navigation systems can be broadly categorized into systems that rely on the motion of permanent magnets and systems that generate magnetic fields using a set of electromagnets, so-called electro-Magnetic Navigation Systems (eMNSs).
 Systems such as the Stereotaxis Genesis\reg and Niobe\reg use robotic arms manipulating permanent magnets with a mass of the order of several hundred kilograms \cite{kladko2023magnetosurgery}.
 The high inertia restricts the physical motion and results in low actuation bandwidth \cite{zhang2020magnetic}.
 However, there are also established systems employing robotic arms with much lighter permanent magnets, with some designs featuring magnets weighing \unit[1.5]{kg} or \unit[7]{kg} \cite{valdastri2010rms_1p5kg}, \cite{zhao2022tele_mag}.
 The potential impact of these lighter systems on actuation bandwidth remains an unexplored area of research, as no study has investigated or directly compared the actuation bandwidth of eMNSs and systems that utilize permanent magnets.
 Nonetheless, eMNSs are generally understood to provide a higher bandwidth, which offers several benefits, including improved trajectory tracking and superior disturbance rejection.
 This becomes crucial in dynamic environments encountered in cardiovascular interventions, such as cardiac ablation therapy, where precise movement is required \cite{howe2011cardiac_ctrl}.